Esmail-ibraheem/llms-server/README.md

       to check if the ollama works in your computer, open your Chrome browser, and type in the search bar: `localhost:11434` it should be shown like this: `Ollama is running`

-  - Second connecte the llama3 to a webGUI:
+  - Second connect the llama3 to a web GUI:
-     - first download the docker, by typing the following command:
+     - first download the docker, by typing the following commands:
+       **INSTALL DOCKER**
        ```
        # Add Docker's official GPG key:
        sudo apt-get update